Table of Contents

 Favorable Tax Treatment

 Contributions to the ESPP are deducted from your paycheck and taxed at ordinary rates like your salary.
-If you have a qualified plan, you will be eligible for tax advantages if you hold the shares long enough according to IRS rules discussed above.
+If you have a qualified plan, you will be eligible for tax advantages if you hold the shares long enough, according to IRS rules discussed above.

 Stock Appreciation + Dividends + Long Term Holding = Rewarding

 If you can afford to buy shares at a successful company discount, holding for the long term may be beneficial.
 In addition to stock appreciation, your company may also pay dividends generating more income.
-If qualified, taxation of your income may be at capital gain rates.
+If qualified, taxation of your payment may be at capital gain rates.

 All stocks are risky but generally are in an asset class with higher returns than other securities such as money markets or bonds.
 Ensure you have a diversified group of stocks besides the company shares to reduce the risk of being too concentrated.

 Buying a stock at a discount through your employer’s stock purchase plan is an excellent way to begin investing and benefit from compounding growth.
 The magic of compounding is a significant financial concept we explain here.

 Better Confidence And Control Over Your Financial Well-being

 Fidelity Investments found positive benefits for employees by buying company shares through an ESPP.
 Among the findings in the two-year study released in 2016, employees: